 - Highly adept at prioritizing, organization and execution.

-- Strength constructing, articulating and implementing new and traditional media strategies.
+- Capable of articulating and implementing both new and traditional media strategies.

 - An extremely strong writer.
 Someone who can write for diverse formats, in different voices—and the proven ability to write fast.